michaelrafailyk/HighlightImpreciseItalicAngle/README.md

 A plugin for the [Glyphs font editor](http://glyphsapp.com/).

 Highlights the path segments which angle is not precise (or not closest) to Italic Angle of the selected master and is within observed angle range (±10 degrees around Italic Angle).
-Also it adds placeholder dots around the nodes to indicate the horizontal direction and position for better node placement where segment's angle will be closest to Italic Angle.
+Also it adds placeholder dots around the nodes to indicate the horizontal direction and position for better node placement where segment's angle will be precise (or closest) to Italic Angle.

 ![](PreviewAnimation.gif)